 How can blockchain technology revolutionize the world of energy?

-The blockchain could also favor the creation of microgridservices, thanks to smart meters that:
+A blockchain could also simplify the creation of microgrid services, thanks to smart meters that:

-- Could guarantee real-time monitoring of energy, avoiding double counting (applying a time stamp to each transaction before adding it to a block);
+- guarantee real-timee energy monitoring, avoiding double counting (applying a time stamp to each transaction before adding it to a block)

 However, all microgrid transactions would be processed automatically, transparently and on time.
 Microgrid pilot projects have been launched in New York, Australia and Germany.

-To maintain a good level of privacy in the network, the data is protected by cryptography so that nobody sees the data that does not belong to them in clear text.
+To maintain a good level of privacy in the network, the data is protected by cryptography so that nobody sees the data that does not belong to them.